prueferfrank/EBikeController/README.md

 # EBikeController
-Arduino stuff for VESC Controller
+Microcontroller stuff for VESC Controller
+Move Code from Arduino to STM32 (NucleoSTM32F103RB)